huawei-noah/vega/docs/en/algorithms/mfasc.md

 min_lf_sample_size - the minimum amount of low-fidelity evaluations (sampled randomly prior to the active search process) predictor_type - either 'mfgpr' for applying Multi-fidelity Gaussian process regression or 'gb_stacked' for applying stacking of fidelities in gradient boosting regressor
 ```

+## 5. Output

+The output is default reports.csv file from the Vega library.